Seward Highway Crash Story: Alaska Injury Laws, Insurance Tricks & Settlement Tips 2026

 Under Alaska law, you must report an accident if:

-Property damage exceeds $500
+Someone is injured & Property damage exceeds $500

 This requirement comes from Alaska Statutes Section 28.35.080.